 Coca-Cola reigned 13 straight years atop Interbrand’s Best Global Brands list before finally being displaced by Apple in 2013.
 Today the company retains Interbrand’s No. 3 spot behind its partners Apple and Google, with a brand value estimated at $81.6 billion.

-Consistency can pay off for your brand, too, if you emulate the best practices of companies that have effectively used consistent branding to cultivate better customer relationships.
+Consistency can pay off for your brand, too, if you emulate the best practices of companies that have effectively used consistent branding to cultivate better customer relationships and improve customer perceptions.

 Verbalize Your Brand Promise

 A brand represents a promise to your customers, says branding expert Bill Marsh, Jr. For instance, Coca-Cola promises to inspire moments of optimism and uplift, while the NFL promises to bring people together socially and emotionally.
 In both cases, the companies’ promise focuses on the brand’s emotional benefit to its customers rather than on its product’s features.

 Ecommerce branding authority Richard Lazazzera recommends using a three-part formula to verbalize your brand’s promise, borrowed from digital futurist author Brian Solis.
 Your brand promise should express:

 For example, Nike promises to bring inspiration and innovation to every athlete in the world by delivering an outcome of authentic athletic performance.
 In verbalizing your brand’s promise, you cultivate brand consistency by setting the customer expectations your company aims to live up to in your relationships with your customers.

 Delivering your brand consistently includes being consistent about the look, feel, tone, and vocabulary you use when presenting your company to your customers, as this will drive customer perceptions.
 Rand Group multimedia director Bryan Villanueva says that keeping your brand consistent requires standardizing five key brand design elements: